bzed/bzed-letsencrypt/README.md

 ### What letsencrypt affects

-* letsencrypt.sh is running at the puppetmaster host as it is easier to read and work with certificate files stored directly on the puppet master.
+* dehydrated is running at the puppetmaster host as it is easier to read and work with certificate files stored directly on the puppet master.
 Retrieving them using facter is unnecessarily complicated.